AutoGPTQ/AutoGPTQ/README.md

 ## Usage

 ### Basic
+> warning: this is just a show case of the usage of basic apis in AutoGPTQ, which uses only one sample to quantize a much small model, thus may not performs as well as expected in LLMs.
 Below is an example for the simplest use of auto_gptq:
 ```python
 from transformers import AutoTokenizer, TextGenerationPipeline